JadavAnand-dev/Apparel-Recommendation/README.md

 4. Text Based Product Recommendation
 We use only feature title to recommend apparels.
 In the next part used images for recommendation, we also combine both title and images for recommendation.
 The main concept in this text based is we convert title text into vectors and find closest vectors to it using equilidean distance.
 The more closer the both vectors the most similar it is. so to convert text into vectors, we use

         1. Bag of words

         2. TF-IDF

         3. Word2Vec

 This Word2Vec also considers semantics and sequence of data.

-A detailed description of all these concepts was shown in my kaggle kernel

 5. Image based Product Recommendation
 Using Transfer learning (means using already processed algorithm on some other data), we use VGG 16 algorithm to convert images data into vectors.